- Information Systems and Business Analytics

 How will being a part of the Cox Scholars Program help you in the future?

-As I mentioned above, a lot of things I have learned through my experience as a career peer has assisted me in my own career goals.
+As I mentioned above, a lot of things I have learned through my experience as a career peer have assisted me in my own career goals.
 In addition, the connections I’ve made with other students in the Cox Scholars Program as well as the people I’ve met at the Career Development Center, are connections that will last a lifetime.

 What is your favorite memory as a Cox Scholar?